hpcosta/PreProcessor/README.md

 5. LICENSE
 =========================

-Copyright (c) 2013-2016 University of Malaga, Spain.
+Copyright (c) 2013-2016
+Hernani Costa @LEXYTRAD, University of Malaga, Spain.
 All rights reserved.

 For more information please contact: